For Students & Parents

 FERPA gives students and parents/guardians certain rights with respect to students' education records.
 These rights transfer to the student when he or she reaches the age of 18 or enrolls at a postsecondary institution.
 This includes students enrolled through USM’s Early College program.

-When a student signs the waiver and returns it to the USM Early College and Program Coordinator, it means they are giving their parents permission to receive information about their USM grades, including the student's transcript.
+When a student signs the waiver in their ExplorEC application, it means they are giving their parents permission to receive information about their USM grades, including the student's transcript.

 For students in the Early Study Aspirations program, IEPs and 504 Plan information is not automatically shared with USM.
 To receive disability-related accommodations at USM, students must register with the Disability Services Center (DSC).
 The DSC provides a wide range of services to qualified students with sensory, mobility, physical, psychological, learning and attentional disabilities enrolled in USM courses and programs.